“A 27 year old man killed in a pedestrian fatality was a prominent artist in Edmonton’s punk music scene.”

 I could immediately see that the children loved Dave and that he adored them.
 I would often walk into the playroom and see him wearing a too-small fire hat or see a child clinging to his ankles.
 He would not shy away from putting pony tails into a three-year-old’s hair and would colour, play, and read with the children.

 I can picture Dave, walking through the centre door… black jacket and black jeans, t-shirt, black boots, and a backpack slung over his shoulder.
 I can hear his voice and his laugh.
-From his witty banter to his goofy dances in the centre’s kitchen… he could make anyone smile.
+From his witty banter, to his goofy dances in the centre’s kitchen… he could make anyone smile.

 Dave was an active participant in our program and would passionately advocate for those who could not speak up for themselves.
 He was eager to learn and was a valued member of our team.
 My husband and Dave also became good friends while working alongside each other at the centre.

 I left the childcare program about eight months later.
 We kept in contact through Facebook and my husband would occasionally meet up with Dave to chat and enjoy a cup of coffee.
 We were privileged to watch Dave transition from his child care job to a time in which he intensely pursued his musical career.
-We also had the pleasure to witness him bridge into his studies at the university.
+We also had the pleasure to witness him bridge into his studies at the University of Alberta.
 Even though our visits were too far in between, my husband and I felt Dave was just an arm’s reach away, as we would occasionally tune into Dave’s CJSR radio show, Big A, Little a.

 This past Saturday we listened to the two hour radio tribute in honour of Dave’s memory.
 It was an emotional listen but we got to hear clips of Dave’s voice.
 Although it made the past week seem almost surreal, it was comforting to hear Dave talk about the music he was so passionate about, to hear stories of his silly antics, and to hear him laugh one last time.